 The Metates project is one of the largest, undeveloped disseminated gold and silver deposits in the world.
 A NI 43-101 report by Independent Mining Consultants of Tucson, Arizona outlines proven and probable reserves of 18.5 million ounces of gold, 526 million ounces of silver and 4.2 billion pounds of zinc.
 The metal prices assumed for the reserves are $1,200 per ounce gold and $25 for silver per ounce at a cut off grade of 0.35 g/t gold equivalent.
-Metates is 100% owned by Chesapeake and is located 175 kilometers northeast of Mazatlan in Durango state.
+Metates is 100% owned by Chesapeake and is located 175 kilometers northeast of Mazatlán in Durango state.

 In 2013, M3 Engineering & Technology of Tucson, Arizona ("M3") completed a pre-feasibility study ("PFS") of Metates.
 The PFS envisions a conventional truck and shovel open pit mining operation at a 120,000 tpd throughput.
 Crushed ore will be fed to a conventional SAG and ball mill circuit followed by a single stage flotation plant to produce a bulk sulphide concentrate.
 The concentrate is transported downhill to the processing site via a slurry pipeline where the sulfides are oxidized in an autoclave circuit prior to cyanidation to recover the gold and silver.

 Payable gold and silver production in the first six years of full production (years 2-7) averages 845,000 ounces gold and 25 million ounces silver per year.
 Total cash cost per gold equivalent ounce for production years 2-7 is $355, net of by-product credits.
-Close proximity to a high quality limestone resource and low cost power contribute significantly to the project's financial performance.
+Close proximity to a high quality limestone resource and low cost power contribute significantly to the project's economics.

 Zinc will be recovered from the pressure oxidation solutions via solvent extraction/electrowinning (SX/EW) methods to produce high grade zinc ingots.
 Over the 25 year mine life, zinc production will average 135 million pounds per year.

 Strategically, Metates is unique in that a smaller mine can first be placed into production and scalable expansion can largely be funded by cash flow.
-An updated PFS by M3 indicates an initial 30,000 tpd throughput rate can mostly fund expansion to a 90,000 tpd operation within 4-5 years.
+In 2016, an updated PFS by M3 indicates an initial 30,000 tpd throughput rate can internally fund a ramp up to a 90,000 tpd operation within 4-5 years.
 The initial capital cost is estimated at $1.91 billion including a $244 million contingency.

-The updated PFS mine life is 37 years with average annual production of 445,000 ounces of gold, 9 million ounces of silver and 88 million pounds of zinc.
-At $1,250 gold/oz, $20 silver/oz, and $1 zinc/lb the pre-tax NPV is $1.8 billion at a 5% discount rate with an IRR of 11%.
+The updated PFS mine life is 37 years including stockpile production.
+During the 25 years of active pit mining, the average annual production is 519,000 ounces of gold, over 9 million ounces of silver and 83 million pounds of zinc.
+At $1,350 gold/oz, $20 silver/oz, and $1 zinc/lb the pre-tax NPV is $2.4 billion at a 5% discount rate with an IRR of 12.6%.
 The life of mine operating cost is $628 per ounce with an All-In-Sustaining-Cost of $662 per ounce.

 Chesapeake Vice President Development and Metates Project Manager, Gary Parkison, is the Qualified Person under the terms of NI 43-101 responsible for the verification of the technical work and data acquisition.
 Doug Austin PE, Senior Vice President and Dr. Art Ibarra, QP member, MMSA, Project Manager with M3 and Mike Hester F AUS IMM, Vice President of IMC are responsible for the NI 43-101 PFS, updated PFS and resource estimate.